iamluirio/face-morphing-java-android/README.md

 ## Morphing Process
 Let's see below the steps that lead to the morphing of the two faces (code is inside [Test.java](https://github.com/ptrespidi/face-morphing-java-android/blob/main/app/src/main/java/com/android/facemorphing/Test.java)).

-### Loading the Image and Identifying the Facial Landmarks
+### Identifying the Facial Landmarks
+The **dLibResult** is responsible for handling the results of dlib's facial detection and recognition algorithms.
+After processing the image, we retrieve a list of detected faces using **dLibResult.getFaces()**.
+For each face, we retrieve the positions of various facial landmarks (keypoints).
+We identify 68 facial landmarks using the pretrained _shape_predictor_68_face_landmarks_GTX.dat_.

 ```Java
 // Processing the image
 dLibResult.processFrame(img1);